-All 12.5 HP Kawasaki, Kohler, and B&S 10.5 hp engines are equipped with "throttle kill" as a standard feature.
+All 12.5 HP Kawasaki and Kohler engines are equipped with "throttle kill" as a standard feature.
 Moving the throttle control lever to the full rear position will kill the engine.
-You will notice the control lever will fall into a detent at the "idle" position, continuing rearward past this detent will shut off the engine.
+You will notice the control lever will fall into a detent at the idle position, continuing rearward past this detent will shut off the engine.